 At least once per year a team of volunteers pay all of their own expenses to travel to Kenya as part of our mission program.
-Typically the teams consists of nurses, doctors, a dentist, teachers, social workers, farmers, pharmacists, business people, students, and ordinary lay folks who have a desire to make a difference by serving the poor in Kenya.
+Typically the teams consist of nurses, doctors, a dentist, teachers, social workers, farmers, pharmacists, business people, students, and ordinary lay folks who have a desire to make a difference by serving the poor in Kenya.

 Mission team volunteers work in partnership with our staff in both project sites (Mikinduri and Magetta Island).
 We also have many volunteers from the local Kenyan communities.
-On our mission trips we visit schools and orphanages.
-We meet with government departments, business and community leaders, self help groups and politicians.
+On our mission trips, we visit schools and orphanages.
+We meet with government departments, business and community leaders, self-help groups and politicians.
 Building strong relationships with our Kenyan partners is essential for long term sustainability.
 Team members engage work on our projects, including building pipelines, kitchen gardens, latrines.
 They also provide training on nutrition, sanitation and women’s rights.